surgicalcoder/Saturn.Data/README.md

 # Saturn.Data
-Saturn.Data is an experimental Rapid Prototype Development framework in c#/.net core.
+Saturn.Data is an experimental Rapid Prototype Development Framework in c#/.net core.